Irene Lieblich

-Irene Lieblich (April 20, 1923 – December 28, 2008) was a Polish-born artist and Holocaust survivor noted for illustrating the books of Nobel laureate Isaac Bashevis Singer and for her paintings highlighting Jewish life and culture.
+Irene Lieblich (20 April 1923 – 28 December 2008) was a Polish-born artist and Holocaust survivor noted for illustrating the books of Nobel laureate Isaac Bashevis Singer and for her paintings highlighting Jewish life and culture.
 She is also a distant cousin of noted Yiddish language author and playwright Isaac Leib Peretz.

 Early life

-Irene Wechter was born on April 20, the second night of Passover, in 1923 in Zamość, Poland.
+Irene Wechter was born on 20 April, the second night of Passover, in 1923 in Zamość, Poland.
 She was the daughter of Leon and Chana (née Brondwajn) Wechter in Zamość, Poland.
 Her father was in the medical profession.
 Her only sibling, a younger brother named Nathan, was murdered at age 13 during the Holocaust.
 Irene was a survivor of the Holocaust.

 When asked about her experiences as a Holocaust survivor, Lieblich said:I do not speak of my experiences during the Holocaust.
 I do not dwell on these moments.
 What we must remember are the Jewish souls that did not survive and this is what I am trying to do-- capture them to bring back their spirit.
 They have much to tell us and show us of their lives.
 Maybe beside[s] an artist, I am now also an historian.

 Personal life

 She and Jakob Lieblich married in 1946 and emigrated from West Germany to Chicago, with their son Nathan in 1952.
-Daughter Mahli was born in Chicago, in 1953.
+Daughter Mahli (née Molly) was born in Chicago, in 1953.